EMAILS FROM FAMOUS PEOPLE AND FANS (PAGE 2)

 Carl Kuntze

 Thanks for the information, Carl!
 As far as the print used for BLACK MAMBA goes: It's pretty faded and in bad shape, at least the one used for Retromedia and Image Entertainment's BLOOD-O-RAMA DVD release.
-Mr. Kuntze supplied some facinating behind-the-scenes information on the film.
+Mr. Kuntze supplied some fascinating behind-the-scenes information on the film.
 To read it, click on the link to the review of BLACK MAMBA. - Editor

 Hello Fred Adelman.